Skip to Main Content

 The Army Corps of Engineers began construction of Dupont Circle in 1871, and it was formerly called Pacific Circle.
 To honor Rear Admiral Samuel Francis duPont for his Civil War service, a bronze statue was installed in the center of the circle in 1884.

 In 1921, the statue was replaced by a double-tiered white marble fountain designed by sculptor Daniel Chester French and architect Henry Bacon.
-The three statues encircling the fountain’s central shaft symbolize the Sea, the Stars and the Wind.
+The three figures encircling the fountain’s central shaft symbolize the Sea, the Stars, and the Wind.